 They also debated what to do with tax revenue derived from cannabis sales.

-First Assistant Corporation Counsel Nick Strasser explained the ordinance establishes a three-person CCB, all appointed by the mayor, that will serve staggered three-year terms.
+First Assistant Corporation Counsel Nick Strasser explained that the ordinance establishes a three-person Cannabis Control Board appointed by the mayor to serve staggered three-year terms.

-He said it would be comparable to the ABC board, which regulates liquor licenses.
+He said the Cannabis Control Board would be like the ABC board regulating liquor licenses.
 Those who wish to operate in JC will likely be in touch with Jersey City Supervising Planner Matthew Ward and other city officials as the process continues, Strasser noted.

-Council President Joyce Waterman asked if the political party of the CCB appointees would be considered, to which Strasser said no and that they can add language ensuring the appointee’s impartiality on the applications.
+Council President Joyce Waterman asked if the political party of the CCB appointees would be considered.
+Strasser said no and that they could add language ensuring the appointee’s impartiality on the applications.

-The CCB was not part of the planning board ordinance that was approved unanimously by the planning board last month.
+The Cannabis Control Board was not part of the planning board ordinance approved unanimously by the planning board last month.

-The planning board ordinance allows cannabis cultivations, manufacturers, distributors, wholesalers, and dispensary businesses, as long as all facilities are kept 200 feet from a school.
+The planning board ordinance allows cannabis cultivations, manufacturers, distributors, wholesalers, and dispensary businesses to keep all facilities 200 feet from a school.

-Ward noted they were purposefully silent on delivery, saying not sure what it would entail, saying it could be like a taxi fleet or Amazon with a fleet of vehicles that need space, compatible to an Uber with drivers using their own vehicles.
+Ward noted they were purposefully silent on delivery.
+He explained they’re not sure what it would entail.
+It could be like a taxi fleet or Amazon with a fleet of vehicles that need space.
+Or it could be comparable to Uber with drivers using their own vehicles.

 Implementing Cannabis Lounges in Jersey City

-Additionally, Ward said cannabis consumption lounges are being created to allow for those in federal housing or renting a place to consume, also noting that dispensaries could operate lounges, as long as dispensary owners meet regulations like cigar lounges.
+Additionally, Ward said cannabis lounges are being created to allow those in federal housing or renting a place to consume.
+He noted dispensaries could operate cannabis lounges.
+That’s as long as dispensary owners meet regulations like cigar lounges.